orf/presentations/?-07-2019 - EuroPython/Python Autoreloader.md

 ^ In our model we would create and destroy them quickly.

+^ They are all *directory* based.
+You watch a *directory* for changes, not a file.
+This makes the implementation a fair bit more complex.

+---

+# Making it efficient: Filesystem notifications

 ![inline](./images/watchman.png)

 https://facebook.github.io/watchman/

 ^ Watchman is a daemon that handles this all for you.

+^ runs in background, you register watches with it, and it handles the nitty gritty.

 ---